George Winterling: Semi-retirement

-BE IT RESOLVED by the Council of the City of Jacksonville:

-Section 1.
-The City Council does hereby recognize and commend George Winterling for his forty-seven years of dedicated public service as chief meteorologist at WJXT.

-Section 2.
-The City Council does further thank Mr. Winterling for his unfailing commitment to keeping the residents of the greater Jacksonville community apprised of the latest weather-related news and developments, wishing for him much personal success and happiness in his new role at WJXT as severe weather and hurricane expert, and in all his future endeavors.

-Section 3.
-This resolution shall become effective upon signature by the Mayor or upon becoming effective without the Mayor's signature.

-He returned to WJXT to broadcast the weather shortly after recovering from Cardiac Arrest for one broadcast during their morning show on November 21, 2011.
+Winterling returned to WJXT to broadcast the weather shortly after recovering from cardiac arrest for one broadcast during their morning show on November 21, 2011.

 Garden

 Winterling was also known for his gardening skills.
 His interest in gardening began with his mother's victory garden during World War II.
 He maintained a garden at his home, and shared pictures and produce with other employees.
-WJXT's station manager suggested that he begin a garden at the station in 1991 and they created a weekly segment called George's Garden, which offered advice on when to plant, what to grow, watering and fertilization.
+WJXT's station manager suggested that he begin a garden at the station in 1991 and they created a weekly segment called George's Garden, which offered advice on when to plant, what to grow, watering, and fertilization.
 For nearly 12 years, Winterling delivered the 6:00 weather live from the garden each Thursday during the growing season.
-Eventually, George began taping the show early to avoid bad weather and changing clothes between broadcasts.
-Even after his retirement, Winterling assured his fans, “I’ll still be around.
-I can’t get away from the garden.”

-Family
+Personal life and death

-George and his wife Virginia were married in 1956 and have 3 children (Wendy Gale, Frank, & Steve) and several grandchildren.
+Winterling and his wife Virginia were married in 1956 and had three children and several grandchildren.
 For their golden wedding anniversary, they traveled to Alaska to revisit the base where George was stationed in 1953.
-They reside in the Mandarin area of Jacksonville.
+They resided in the Mandarin area of Jacksonville.

+Winterling died June 21, 2023, at the age of 91.